DataDog/browser-sdk/packages/rum/README.md

 ### Choose the right installation method

 npm (node package manager)
 : This method is recommended for modern web applications.
 The Datadog Browser SDK is packaged with the rest of your front-end JavaScript code.
 It has no impact on page load performance.
 However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.
-Datadog recommends using a matching version with the Datadog Browser SDK if you are collecting logs.
+Datadog recommends using a matching version with the Datadog Browser SDK for Logs.

 CDN async
 : This method is recommended for web applications with performance targets.
 The Datadog Browser SDK loads from our CDN asynchronously, ensuring the SDK download does not impact page load performance.
 However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.